 To assess the validity of in-silico screenings for ASD polymer selection, we at amofor conducted a comprehensive study investigating marketed ASD formulations, including Ritonavir (Norvir) and Sporanox (Itraconazole).
 The goal was to determine if the polymer identified through in-silico screening corresponded to the polymer used in the marketed formulations.

 Remarkably, the results revealed a strong correlation between the polymer identified through in-silico screening and the polymer employed in the marketed ASD formulations.
-Notably, Ritonavir (PVPVA64) and Sporanox (HPMC) formulations contained both one of the best interacting polymer, as predicted by our independent in-silico screening process.
+Notably, Ritonavir (PVPVA64) and Sporanox (HPMC) formulations contained both one of the best-interacting polymers, as predicted by our independent in-silico screening process.

 Advancing Drug Development with Pioneering Physics-Based In-Silico Modelling

-While other companies perform solvent-based film casting screenings for polymer selection, in silico polymer screening sets itself apart as a unique data-driven approach.
-This technique is rooted in factual, experimentally validated data, delivering a level of precision and reliability in drug formulation that is unparalleled and currently exclusive to our technology.
+While other companies perform solvent-based film casting screenings for polymer selection, in silico polymer screening is a unique data-driven approach.
+This technique is rooted in factual, experimentally validated data, delivering precision and reliability in drug formulation that is unparalleled and currently exclusive to our technology.

-If you’re a drug formulator striving for innovative solutions to overcome formulation challenges, we invite you to explore the possibilities of in silico polymer screening.
+If you’re a drug formulator seeking innovative solutions to formulation challenges, we invite you to explore the possibilities of in silico polymer screening.
 Bring a handful of experimental data and propel your drug development endeavors to new heights.

 Dive deeper into the topic?
 Check out this excellent overview book chapter Structured Development Approach for Amorphous Systems or the publication Thermodynamic Phase Behavior of API/Polymer Solid Dispersions if you want to learn more about the potential this effective approach.